NVIDIA-AI-IOT/jetbot/docs/hardware_setup.md

 ### Step 6 - Mount WiFi antennas

-!!! check ""
+!!! attention ""

-    This step is for Jetson Nano (4GB) Developer Kit.<br>
-    Skip if you are using Jetson Nano 2GB Developer Kit which requires a USB Wi-Fi dongle.
+    Skip this step if you are using a USB WiFi dongle instead of the M.2 WiFi module

 <a href="images/JB3-Assy_06-0.JPG"><img src="images/JB3-Assy_06-0.JPG" style="height:120px"></a>
 <a href="images/JB3-Assy_07-1.JPG"><img src="images/JB3-Assy_07-1.JPG" style="height:120px"></a>